jhsul/tents/readme.md

 ### Introduction

 TenTS introduces a `Tensor` class designed to mimic PyTorch's `tensor`.
-They can be constructed from nested arrays, or via constructors.
-Data is stored internally using a `Float32Array`. _Tensors are immutable_; although you can manually edit them if you choose to, all TenTS operations construct new tensor objects with new data buffers.
+Tensors may be constructed directly from nested arrays or via convenient constructors.
+Data is stored internally using a `Float32Array`. _Tensors are immutable_, although you can edit them manually if you choose to; all TenTS operations construct new tensor objects with new data buffers.

 ### Constructors